 As much as it seems easier to try quitting prescription opioids on your own, this often leads to continued withdrawal symptoms and increased addiction.
 Professional help allows you to be in a modified environment, 24/7 care and allows you to wean off from tramadol safely.

-Contacting a tramadol abuse center that has facilities for a medical detox can help increase your chances of long-term recovery.
+that has facilities for a medical detox can help increase your chances of long-term recovery.
 They can also assist you with verifying your insurance or arranging other payment options if needed.

 Get support from trusted loved ones or local resources.